notsosayn/my-website/README.md

-# My Portfolio
+# Learning Stuff
 It includes:
-- my passport size image
+- my name and what i love
-- a short introduction
+- an image of a drum set

 ## Preview